mikepthomas/mikepthomas.github.io/src/data/markdown/printer-printed-upgrades.md

 [Extruder Fan Spacer from Thingyverse](https://www.thingiverse.com/thing:1798669) by user [AZDawg](https://www.thingiverse.com/AZDawg)

-Spacer for the extruderheat sink so that the fan does not splay out when the screws are tightened.
+Spacer for the extruder heat sink so that the fan does not splay out when the screws are tightened.
 This was replaced by the [3D Touch Mount](#anet-a8-bl-touch-mount).

 ### Anet A8 BL Touch Mount